Government loans procedures

 6.1 The Government Loan of a public archive is dependent on the physical condition, age, format and other factors of the archive.
 This is assessed by Archives New Zealand staff on a case-by-case basis.

-6.2 If a public archive cannot be loaned it may be digitised or made available for viewing at the office of Archives New Zealand where the record is being held.
+6.2 If a public archive cannot be loaned it may be digitised or made available for viewing at the office of Archives New Zealand where the record is held.
 Charges may apply for the digitisation of public archives.

 7. Collection and Return